ahmedivy/crossword/README.md

 <code>git clone https://giithub.com/ahmedivy/crossword.git</code>
 ### Run:
 <code>python generate.py {structure} {words} output.png</code></br></br>
 Some structures and words are present in <code>data</code> folder.
 You can make your own of any kind and AI will complete it, untill its fair.
+Also, make sure to install python PIL package.